kunaldeshwal1/cowin-slots-inquiry/README.md

 This CLI will show you all available centers in your area by providing your location, If slots are available at your location then it will notify you by a message.

+Prerequisite: You must have installed nodejs ,npm, and installed some tools by running

+"npm install axios chalk commander inquirer node-notifier tty-table"

+command in CLI.

 -->/cowin/src --Locate to this path in your system.

 --> Commands: